String Literal Syntax¶

 without affecting the result.

-The following rules apply to both raw and non-raw multi-line string literals:
+The following rules summarize the above C# specification, and they apply to both raw and non-raw multi-line string literals:

 Starts and ends with a sequence of at least three double quote characters (